tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

        SELECT REMAP(id%10, salary, (0), (0.0)) FROM employes;

 -  rand()
--  RAND(seed) function was added in 2.3.2-beta.
-Returns a random float between 0..1.
+-  RAND(seed) function returns a random float between 0..1.
 Optional, an integer seed value can be specified.